dakoo/cloudformation-yml-merger/README.md

 ## Why implemented?

-The [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) is a great tool to provide a convenient way to make a package and deploy to the AWS account easily.
+The [SAM CLI](https://github.com/awslabs/aws-sam-cli) is a great tool to provide a convenient way to make a package and deploy to the AWS account easily.
 However, since it supports only one cloudformation template file, we need a tool to combine multiple yml files before packaging.

 Let's assume a project folder structure as below.